 Health Professions Loan Assistance Program Information

-Over 150 primary care professionals practicing in Wisconsin's federally-designated Health Professional Shortage Areas (HPSAs) have received over $5 million in loan repayment awards since the HPLAP was established in 1990.
+Health care professionals (physicians, psychiatrists, dentists, dental hygienists, physician assistants, nurse practitioners and certified nurse midwives) in Wisconsin can receive up to $50,000 in education loan assistance through the Health Professions Loan Assistance Program (HPLAP).
+To be eligible, providers must work full time in a federally designated Health Professional Shortage Area (HPSA).
 Information on a community’s HPSA status can be found on the federal Health Resources and Services Administration’s HPSA site.
-Applicants generally must be working in a HPSA to be eligible for a HPLAP award.
 Providers must agree to work three years in an eligible underserved rural or urban community.
 Awards are federal and state income tax exempt.
+Additional HPSA information, including maps, is available here.

 The links below contain the most recent information on the HPLAP program:

-Health Professionals Loan Assistance Program
+Rural Physician Loan Assistance Program

 - Proof of your education/training (copy of your diploma, letter from the school stating dates of attendance and program completion or transcripts that state dates of attendance and program completion).